Publicity for Applications

 vi) in the case of a change of use we notify the owner/occupiers of adjoining land.
 If there is no occupied building on this land we shall try to notify the owner if known.
 If the change of use is one which in the opinion of the application case officer might attract significant additional traffic or crowds, e.g. a take-away food establishment, notification will be extended beyond immediate neighbours.
 There can be no hard and fast rule for the extent of this notification and the case officer is delegated to judge this in the light of the circumstances in each case.

 All representations have to be in writing, either by letter or email.
 Comments given in person or over the telephone can be misunderstood and there may be no agreed record of what was said.
-Letters or copies of emails must be available for public inspection.
+We are obliged to make such letters and emails available for public inspection.
 If the application is considered by the Committee, the representations are summarised in the Committee report.
 Letters or emails written in confidence or anonymous cannot be taken into account or reported to Committee.
 All letters are acknowledged and carefully considered.
 However, it is not this Council’s policy to accept petitions and duplicate letters from separate households.
 As a general rule, we do not enter into correspondence in respect of representations received, with the exception that a letter is sent advising what decision has been made.
 Anyone making representations who supplies us with an email address will receive all further correspondence on that specific application electronically.
 When the Council approves an application, by virtue of national planning law, those who objected do not have the right of appeal.
-If the Council refuses an application, the applicant has the right of appeal to the Government's Appeals Inspectorate.
-If an appeal is lodged, we notify neighbours and those who commented again so that they can write to the Inspectorate if they wish.
+If the Council refuses an application, the applicant has the right of appeal to the Planning Inspectorate, an independent Government body.
+If an appeal is lodged, we notify neighbours and anyone who commented and pass copies of their letters to the Planning Inspectorate.